Interacting Urns on Directed Networks with Node-Dependent Sampling and Reinforcement: Interacting Urn Process

-\item \textbf{Reinforcement:} Let $m_i \in \IZ_+ $ and $\alpha_i, \beta_i \in \{0, 1, \dots, m_i\}$ be fixed non-negative integers.
-For each node $i \in V$, if a white ball is selected (in the sampling step) from the urn at node $i$, $\alpha_i$ white balls and $m_i - \alpha_i$ black balls are added to each urn $j$ such that $i \to j$.
-On the other hand, if a black ball is selected from the urn at node $i$, $m_i - \beta_i$ white balls and $\beta_i$ black balls are added to each urn $j$ such that $i \to j$.
-In other words, the urn at node $i$ reinforces its out-neighbours according to the reinforcement matrix $ R_i = $.
-We classify the type of reinforcement by node $i$ as follows. \begin{enumerate} \item[(i)] P\'olya type: if $ \alpha_i=\beta_i=m_i$, which corresponds to $R_i = m_i I$. \item[(ii)] non-P\'olya type: if $ 0 < \alpha_i+\beta_i<2m_i$. \end{enumerate} \end{enumerate} Note that, although we consider $\alpha_i, \beta_i \in \IZ_{\geq0}$, it is worth mentioning that the arguments in this paper apply to all balanced matrices with entries in $\IR_{\geq 0}$.
-The interacting urn dynamics defined above can be expressed as the following recursive relation:
+After observing the vector $\chi^{t+1}$, the balls are returned to their respective urns along with a specified number of white and balls, according to the reinforcement scheme described in the next step. \item \textbf{Reinforcement:} Let $m_i \in \IZ_{\geq 0}$ and $\alpha_i, \beta_i \in \{0, 1, \dots, m_i\}$ be fixed non-negative integers for each node $i\in V$.
+If a white ball is selected from the urn at node $i$ (in the sampling step), $\alpha_i$ white balls and $m_i - \alpha_i$ black balls are added to each urn $j$ such that $i\to j$.
+On the other hand, if a black ball is selected from the urn at node $i$, $m_i - \beta_i$ white balls and $\beta_i$ black balls are added to each urn at nodes $j$ such that $i\to j$.
+In other words, the urn at node $i$ reinforces its out-neighbours according to the reinforcement matrix $R_i = $.
+We classify the type of reinforcement by node $i$ as follows. \begin{enumerate} \item[(i)] P\'olya type: if $\alpha_i=\beta_i=m_i$, which corresponds to $R_i = m_i I$. \item[(ii)] non-P\'olya type: if $0 < \alpha_i+\beta_i<2m_i$. \end{enumerate} \end{enumerate}

+The interacting urn dynamics (defined by the sampling and reinforcement steps) can be expressed by the following recursive relations:

+Note that, although we consider $m_i, \alpha_i, \beta_i \in \IZ_{\geq0}$, the results in this paper extend to all balanced matrices with entries in $\IR_{\geq 0}$.
+Furthermore, the urns at stubborn nodes are not reinforced, and therefore their configurations remain unchanged throughout the process.